Historical Grant

 Mandatory materials and what “ready” looks like at draft stage

-• a one-page summary on the regional skills gap and evidence base
+• a concise summary of the regional skills gap and evidence base;

-• a cost model with eligible costs only
+• a cost model containing eligible costs only;

-• partner matrix showing who leads and who enters each cost
+• a partner matrix showing who leads, who enters each cost, and why the collaboration is needed;

-• governance section (oversight, financial sign-off, quality assurance)
+• governance covering oversight, financial sign-off, quality assurance, and delivery risk.

 If you are applying with non-funded partners, include role scope and whether their costs are self-funded and how their outputs are integrated.